 A related question is whom represents the government in any model of democratic policing.
-Both the relevant federal and Ontario police acts, as well as traditional theory of

-$^{^{110}}$ John Mark In the Office of the Constable supra $\,$ responsible Parliamentary government, are clear.
+Both the relevant federal and Ontario police acts, as well as traditional theory of responsible Parliamentary government, are clear.
 The responsible Minister should represent the government to the police and be accountable for police actions as well as any direction that the police receive from civil servants in the Ministry or the Minister's own staff including their political staff.
 Even if one proceeds on the assumption that such a unilateral relationship between the government and the police can be maintained, some difficult questions remain.
 One is whether the responsible Minister takes direction from the Cabinet and the Prime Minister on how his or her powers should be exercised.
 As discussed above, there was a lack of clarity about whether the Minister of Justice or the Cabinet made the decision in the Nicholson Affair.
 Both the Attorney General and the Solicitor General are Law Officers of the Crown who by constitutional convention enjoy some degree of independence from the Cabinet with respect to some decisions.
 The exact nature of this convention is, however, unclear especially with respect to non-prosecutorial decisions.
-Even with respect to prosecutorial decisions, it is accepted that both Law Officers of the Crown can seek information from Cabinet colleagues and have discussions with them.
-This raises the problem to be discussed below of the somewhat illusive distinction, especially in the realm of public perception, between the exchange of information and the wielding of influence or control.